blaskovicz/MagicStick/README.md

 ### Install ruby

-Follow the instructions on the ruby-build page to install ruby 2.1.X.
+Follow the instructions on the ruby-build page to install ruby 2.1.5.
+Note that if you want readline support, you can take a look at [this guide](http://vvv.tobiassjosten.net/ruby/readline-in-ruby-with-rbenv/).

 ### Install Bundler